How does pulse oximetry work

 Why might I need pulse oximetry?

-There are many situations where your doctor will want to measure your blood oxygen level, including:
+There are many situations where your doctor will want to measure your blood oxygen level with a pulse oximeter, including:

 - During or after surgery or procedures that use sedation